karinabelarmino/customer-experience-analytics-pipeline/exercise_02_deduplication/README.md

 The conceptual relationship to Exercise 01 is documented in its [published README](https://github.com/karinabelarmino/customer-experience-analytics-pipeline/blob/main/exercise_01_incremental_load/README.md).

 All public code was written for this exercise.
-The original private notebooks and their connection configuration are not distributed.
-The repository roadmap remains unchanged pending review.